Compartmental Disease Models with Time-Varying Transmission Rates: A Bayesian Generalized Hamiltonian Monte Carlo framework with Applications to COVID-19: Case studies

 \subsection{Case study 1: Synthetic data}

-Here we use the synthetic data introduced above in order to validate the proposed spline-based modelling approach and get a deeper insight into its behavior.
-Also, comparisons with a corresponding diffusion-based approach are presented.
-In particular, following \cite{Dureau2013} and with the help of the \texttt{R}-package \texttt{rbi} \cite{rbi}, we implemented SIR/SEIR-like dynamic models with a time-dependent transmission rate modelled by a diffusion process (i.e., given by Stochastic Ordinary Differential Equations, SODEs; see \ref{SODE_section} for details).
+Here we use the synthetic data introduced above in order to validate the proposed spline-based modelling approach and get a deeper insight into its behaviour.
+We not only examine the spline-based SEI$_3$R model, which closely matches the data-generating model but also investigate the behaviours of the SIR, SI$_3$R, and SEIR models.
+Furthermore, comparisons with two alternative methods are provided: one is a diffusion-based approach, retaining an epidemiologically informed dynamics, and the other is a purely stochastic process aimed at estimating the time-dependent reproduction number.
+We note that this synthetic experiment is intentionally favourable to the proposed modelling family, since the data-generating mechanism belongs to the same broad class of spline-based compartmental models.
+Its purpose is therefore not to prove general superiority over competing approaches, but to verify that the inference workflow can recover the main features of a known time-varying transmission process under controlled conditions.

+Following \cite{Dureau2013} and with the help of the \texttt{R}-package \texttt{rbi} \citep{rbi}, we implemented SIR/SEIR-like dynamic models with a time-dependent transmission rate modelled by a diffusion process (i.e., given by Stochastic ODE's (SODEs); see \ref{SODE_section} for details).
+The parameters estimation for these models is performed using a type of Particle Filter Monte Carlo, known as SMC$^2$ \citep{Chopin2013}.
 This provided us with a good baseline for investigating the behaviour of the proposed spline-based dynamic models SE$_M$I$_K$R (\ref{SEMIKR_ODES}) and SI$_K$R (\eqref{SEMIKR_ODES_2} in \ref{SI_K_R_mechanistic_model}) combined with (\ref{NegBinModel}) against the diffusion-based SE$_M$I$_K$R and SI$_K$R (see, respectively, \eqref{SODES} and \eqref{SODES_2} in \ref{SODE_section}) also combined with (\ref{NegBinModel}).
+The second comparison method is the popular EpiEstim \citep{Cori2013, thompson2019improved} which assumes that transmission follows a Poisson process such that an infection at time step $t-s$ generates a new infection at time step $t$ with a rate $\mathsf{R_t}w_s$, where $\mathsf{R_t}$ is the time-dependent reproduction number, constant over a time period $[t-\xi, t]$, and $w$ is a discrete probability distribution describing the average infectiousness profile after infection.
+Additional details on EpiEstim can be found in \ref{comparison_methods}.

-To use the Hamiltonian-based Monte Carlo described in Algorithm \ref{Sampling_strategy} along with the spline-based dynamic models introduced in this work we selected the following prior distributions: \begin{small}
+To use GHMC along with the spline-based dynamic models introduced in this work we selected the following prior distributions: